EzhilkumaranJ/Tic-Tac-Toe/IMPLEMENTATION.md

         * Remove the player from all the rooms the socket belongs to.
 #### game_app.js
-gameServer - This is the main global variable which encompasses everything. gameServer.gameRoom - contains all the rooms based on the roomid as the key
+gameServer - This is the main global variable which encompasses everything. gameServer.gameRoom - contains all the rooms based on the room-id as the key
 * gameServer.createRoom
-    * This function creates the room based on roomId, if the room doesn't exist.
+    * This function creates the room based on roomId, if the room does not exist.
 * gameServer.addPlayers
     * Takes two arguments: roomId, player(socket)
     * Connects the player as "player1" or "player2" in that order.